SinchanaBPgit/Connection-webpage/README.md

-#JS
-#Make a Web Page that can Check for Internet Connection Status.
+JS: Make a Web Page that can Check for Internet Connection Status.